iad-os/nightswatch/README.md

  scope: openid offline_access email profile
 ```

-for more details check official documentation about TokenSet object at [panva/node-openid-client](https://github.com/panva/node-openid-client/blob/master/docs/README.md#class-tokenset).
+for more details, check the official TokenSet documentation at [panva/node-openid-client](https://github.com/panva/node-openid-client/blob/master/docs/README.md#class-tokenset).

 ### The UserInfo claims

-The UserInfo object will contain the claims defined by the OIDC standards, and this can change from one OIDC Provider to another.
-If you also control the OIDC provider check the documentation to configure what claims are included in the UserInfo endpoint.
+The UserInfo object contains the claims defined by the OIDC standards, and this can change between OIDC providers.
+If you also control the OIDC provider, consult the documentation to configure what claims are included in the UserInfo endpoint.
 More info about UserInfo and standard claims can be found at [OIDC Specs - User Info](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo)
 [OIDC Specs - Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)

-This is an example of UserInfo object:
+This is an UserInfo object example:

 ```yaml
 userinfo: